 Arthritis Pain Treatment and Management:

-Joint Manipulation and Mobilization:
+Joint Manipulation and Mobilization for Arthritis Pain:

+At Mountain Health & Performance North Vancouver chiropractor clinic we use laser therapy in the treatment of arthritis.
 Laser therapy is a non-invasive modality, which has few associated risks or contraindications.
 Research in humans & rodents has found that laser may have a positive effect on pain and function for osteoarthritis.
 Some studies have found that patient’s experienced an increase in local blood flow, decreased swelling, and an overall self-reported decrease in pain following a trial of laser therapy.